Introduction to Big Data Analytics

 Before Big Data analytics came into existence, linear and a line-by-line analysis was done on the data available.
-Later with the introduction of computer life was made easy with Excel spreadsheets.
+Later with the introduction of the computer life was made easy with Excel spreadsheets.
 The users needed to tabulate the different records and perform the required study to derive a meaningful report.
-It was a game changer in many different ways.
-Extensive data sets up to terabyte can be processed and analyzed.
+It was a game-changer in many different ways.
+Extensive data sets up to terabytes can be processed and analyzed.
 Complex queries and algorithms are applied.
 Reports are generated with a better outcome with almost zero failures.
 All these in a matter of minutes to hours depending on the size of data fed.

 Top Companies Using Big Data Analytics

 It is employed in a wide variety of domains such as Manufacturing, Healthcare, Energy, Insurance, Sports, etc.